-Managing Azure Automation data
+Management of Azure Automation data

 The following table summarizes the retention policy for different resources.

-|Jobs||Deleted and permanently removed 90 days after last being modified.
-This could be after the job completes, is stopped, or is suspended.|
+|Jobs||A job is deleted and permanently removed 30 days after modification, for example, after the job completes, is stopped, or is suspended.|

-|Node Configurations/MOF Files||Old node configuration is permanently removed 90 days after a new node configuration is generated.|
+|Node Configurations/MOF Files||An old node configuration is permanently removed 30 days after a new node configuration is generated.|

-|Node Reports||Permanently removed 90 days after a new report is generated for that node|
+|Node Reports||A node report is permanently removed 90 days after a new report is generated for that node.|

 The retention policy applies to all users and currently can't be customized.
-However, if you need to retain data for a longer period of time, you can forward runbook job logs to Azure Monitor logs.
-For further information, review forward Azure Automation job data to Azure Monitor logs.
+However, if you need to keep data for a longer period, you can forward Azure Automation job data to Azure Monitor logs.

-You cannot retrieve the value for encrypted variables or the password field of credentials using cmdlets.
-If you don't know these values, then you can retrieve them in a runbook.
+You can't retrieve the values for encrypted variables or the password fields of credentials using cmdlets.
+If you don't know these values, you can retrieve them in a runbook.
 For retrieving variable values, see Variable assets in Azure Automation.
 To find out more about retrieving credential values, see Credential assets in Azure Automation.

 Geo-replication in Azure Automation